 - Your program application will not be considered until copies of all transcripts have been received and reviewed by the Office of Admissions Processing, which may take several weeks

 - Acceptance into TWU does not indicate admission into the Dental Hygiene Professional Program

 - After acceptance to TWU, complete the online Professional Entry-Level Program Application

 - Applications are accepted between Nov.
 1 and Jan.
-10
+10 for summer entry.

 - Mail an official paper copy of any transcript that includes Fall 2018 grades by Jan.
 10 to the Department of Communication Sciences and Oral Health, Dental Hygiene Professional Entry-Level Program, P.O.
 Box 425737, Denton, TX 76204

 - To access the program application you must be fully accepted to the university, have set up your Pioneer Portal account and be logged into your TWU Google account.
 For technical questions, contact the TWU Service Desk.

 - Items needed to complete the program application include: